 Looking to research on healthcare industry trends : in a survey of 400 nurses, physicians, service line leaders and supply chain administrators, more than half (57%) of respondents could recall a time when a physician didn't have the product required for a patient's procedure.
 On top of the clinical impacts, the costs of the healthcare industry supply chain are staggering – and growing.

-Coming out of 2022, which was the worst financial year for U.S. hospitals and health systems since the COVID-19 pandemic began, healthcare executives are looking for ways to increase procedural revenue and cut costs where they can.
+Heading into the new year, healthcare executives are looking for ways to increase procedural revenue and cut costs where they can.
 Overcoming supply chain challenges with targeted supply chain advancements can help them achieve both goals.

 Beyond healthcare industry logistics, there are many other parties that impact the healthcare industry supply chain system in some way – and the associated costs.
-Here are just some of the key players in healthcare supply chain behind the scenes:
+Here are just some of the key players in healthcare supply chain:

 When looking at healthcare industry supply chain as just that, a “chain,” the vulnerabilities and challenges become clear.
 The journey to get a product from the point of manufacture through to a clinician’s hands requires the efforts of multiple stakeholders each doing their parts efficiently and effectively.